MihaelIsaev/UIKitPlus/README.md

 #### Preview group 🔥

-It is just convenience way to create multiple previews inside one struct
+It is just convenient way to create multiple previews inside one struct

 Limitations:
 - only 10 previews inside group